MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ## Release the app

-Now that you've completed the modifications to the release pipeline, it's time to start the deployment.
+Now that you've completed the release pipeline, you can start the deployment.
 To begin deployment, create a release from the release pipeline.

-A release may be created automatically; for example, when the continuous deployment trigger is set in the release pipeline.
-Setting this trigger means that modifying the source code will start a new build and then a new release.
+If the continuous deployment trigger is set in the release pipeline, modifying the source code will start a new build and then create a new release automatically.
 However, in this section you'll create a new release manually.

 1. On the **Pipeline** tab, open the **Release** drop-down list and select **Create release**.